muturich/README-Generator/README.md

 ## Installation

-For this application to function, you must install the following:
+For this application to function, you must install the following: lla
-Node/VS Basic

 ## Usage

-Glad your Pop Corn this application is fun to use
+sda
 ## Contributing
-Not much
+as
 ## Tests
-Unit Testing
+asa
 ## License
-Perl License
+MIT License
 ## Questions

 If you have any questions, feel free to contact me at
-Github: https://github.com/muturich or Email: calvinrich20@gmail.com
+Github: https://github.com/sas or Email: sdada